HaroldMills/lrgv/README.md

-Note that in the following the term *user directory* refers to the home directory of the user thaat runs the LRGV software, e.g.
-`C:\Users\wreva`.

 The `lrgv` Python package is software for the Old Bird Lower Rio Grande Valley (LRGV) acoustic monitoring project.
 The software includes a program called `run_nighthawk` that runs the Nighthawk nocturnal flight